cwi-dis/igor/doc/schema.md

 Stores high level information about actual people, such as whether they are home or not.
 Names in the _people_ section match names in the _identities_ section.

+The intention about the separation between _people_ and _environment/people_ is that the latter is available to everyone who has access to the database, while the former is only accessible to users who have logged in (assuming capability-based access control is enabled).
+The data in _identities/username_ is even more protected and only available to that specific user.
+So, _identities/username_ can contain contain private information (such as hardware address of mobile phone), _people/username_ can contain semi-private information (such as whether _username_ is at home or not) and _identities/people_ non-private information (such as the number of people currently at home).

 As an example:

 * `people/jack/home`: Boolean that indicates whether a use "jack" is considered to be in the house (as determined by rules that trigger on his devices).